sparky0520/database-visualisation/README.md

 # Database Visualisation using React/Flask

-### Through this full stack application the admin will be able to manage a database (MySQL) and perform the following tasks:
+### Through this full stack application the admin will be able to manage a database (SQLite) and perform the following tasks:

 - Add Employee: Adding name, position, salary.
 A unique id is automatically generated with every next id being an increment of the previous.